Rconduru/react-push-based-architecture/README.md

-# React push based architecture
+# Saúde UP PWA

-This project was created to exemplified a front-end's push-based architecture.
+PWA project for Saúde UP.

 ## What we got?